waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## 2. Navigation & Exploration
 - **Systematic Exploration:** When in a new area, I MUST systematically explore every single reachable tile before exiting to avoid missing hidden paths.
 An area is NOT a 'dead end' if there are any reachable unseen tiles.
 - **Obstacle Management:** All critical obstacles (blockers, required HMs) MUST be marked with '🚫' immediately upon discovery.
 When a path is repeatedly blocked by a moving NPC, use `stun_npc` immediately instead of retrying the same failed path.
-- **Trust the Pathfinder:** If the `route_planner` returns 'No path found,' the root assumption about the map's geography or the destination's reachability is likely flawed.
+- **Trust the Pathfinder:** If the `advanced_route_planner` returns 'No path found,' the root assumption about the map's geography or the destination's reachability is likely flawed.
 I must trust the tool's output and re-evaluate my understanding of the map instead of assuming the tool is broken.

 ## 3. Puzzle Solving & Logic
 - **Escalate to Puzzle Solver:** When stuck in a puzzle loop, especially one where I'm trapping myself, the root assumption about the solution's structure is likely wrong.
 I must escalate to the `puzzle_solver` agent to challenge my flawed hypotheses instead of repeating them.